 For additional information, frequently asked questions, and an archive of past university communications, please see coronavirus.nd.edu.
 If you are unable to find an answer to a particular question, please use the submit a question form on coronavirus.nd.edu or contact Notre Dame International at firstname.lastname@example.org or 574-631-1138.

-Join the Nanovic Institute for a lunch lecture by Clemens Sedmak, interim director of the Nanovic Institute.
+Join the Nanovic Institute for a lunch lecture, “Europe and the Ethics of Remembering,” by Clemens Sedmak, interim director of the Nanovic Institute.

 Lunch provided while supplies last.